privatedev11/privatedev11/README.md

 I'm only a beginner 😸

-- 🔭 I’m currently working on [Chatter.](https://github.com/privatedev11/Chatter)
+- 🔭 I’m currently working on nothing.
 - 🌱 I’m currently learning boring school stuff.
 - 💬 Ask me about basic HTML tags
 - 😄 Pronouns: he/him, they/them (I don't mind too much, if you use the wrong pronouns I'll just kindly correct you 🙂)